NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 #### Colour Scheme

-I wanted to keep the colour schematic simple, but a bit different compared to my other milestone projects, which all used the colour green heavily.
-This site I went for a grey tone to match the sort of mechanical colouring associated with machines and electronics.
-But I also dotted the site with red, blue, yellow and green (among others) - which can be considered a subtle ode to rainbow coloured electrical wiring.
+I wanted to keep the colour schematic really simple, but a bit different compared to my other milestone projects, which all used the colour green heavily.
+This site body I went for a very light grey tone `#EEEEEE` ([referred to as *Whisper*](https://www.htmlcsscolor.com/hex/EEEEEE)) to match the sort of mechanical colouring associated with machines and electronics.
+My navbar colour `#212529` is described as very dark blue [according to this site](https://www.colorhexa.com/212529).
+However I also dotted the site with red, blue, yellow, a little bit of purple and green (among others) - which can be considered a subtle ode to rainbow coloured electrical wiring.

 For example, I chose  [metallic green](https://encycolorpedia.com/296e01) `#296e01` as the footer colour as once again I liked the juxtaposition between the green, which is associated with nature, and metallic which gives off more of a colder, static machine tone.

-Over all, I like the contrast the dark grey colour it gives to the lighter elements of the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.
+Over all, I like the contrast the dark grey colour navbar, the light grey body with the other elements as I feel it illuminates the elements on the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.

 #### Imagery

+I actually chose some nature focused images for the site like the main carousel or the empty cart/checkout basket.
+As mention, I simply liked the colour as well as the contrast it provides.
+I personally don't think it's confusing for a user to a site to see a range of images that don't directly correlate to the site topic, but that could perhaps be a criticism.
+However, personally I like it and feel it adds some nice chroma to the site.

 ### **Wireframes**

-Landing Home Page Wireframe - [View](https://github.com/)
+Wireframes are really important for a developer to have an idea of where they want the site to go and flesh out how it will look and function.
 I used the app [Balsamiq](https://balsamiq.com/) to build my wireframes.
 I find it to be a really intuitive and user friendly application, which allows a user to build, simply and efficiently, a wireframe.
 This allowed me to clearly visualize the structure and design of my project.

 Here is my original desktop landing page wireframe.
 I wanted a really simple, efficient and clean design whereby the user can navigate easily: